italiangrid/storm/documentation/webdav-guide/3.0.1/index.md

 For each method, a <span class="label label-warning">403 Forbidden</span> can be obtained if user doesn't provide the necessary credentials.

-### Service installation and configuration <a name="installconf">&nbsp;</a>
+## Installation and configuration

 The WebDAV interface is provided by StoRM GridHTTPs component.
 Therefore, if you want to install a WebDAV access point to your data you have to install StoRM GridHTTPs metapackage RPM (do not forget to satisfy all the [pre-requisites shown in the sys-admin guide][prereq] before):

-	  [~]# yum install emi-storm-gridhttps-mp
+	  yum install emi-storm-gridhttps-mp

 To configure storm-gridhttps-server you need to fill the requested YAIM variables as described in the [basic][ghttp_basic_conf] and [advanced][ghttp_advanced_conf] StoRM GridHTTPs sys-admin configuration guides.
 A good explanation of the required YAIM variable is available in:

 	 /opt/glite/yaim/examples/siteinfo/services/se_storm_gridhttps

 The service uses (by default) ports 8443 and 8085, so open them on your firewall.

 The service needs to be installed on a machine on which storm file system is mounted.
 If you need, you can install the StoRM GridHTTPs on differents hosts (that share the same data, e.g. hosts are GPFS clients) and use them as a pool (see [StoRM BackEnd configuration on sys-admin guide][be_conf]).
 To start the service:

-	  [~]# service storm-gridhttps-server start
+	  service storm-gridhttps-server start

-### Using WebDAV <a name="usingwebdav">&nbsp;</a>
+## Using WebDAV

 The StoRM GridHTTPs WebDAV server listens on two ports, one for the unencrypted HTTP connections and another for the SSL encrypted HTTP requests.
 Their default values are: